nicfv/Me/www/posts/2026-04-10-video-format.md

 Brute-forcing each per-camera video was a pain, but luckily I was able to judge them pretty well based on the thumbnails.
 I got through them all in about half an hour, which in all the time I've spent on this, is not that much.
 However, if I sorted the whole video (e.g. `output.mp4`) and wanted all 8 cameras, that would have been in the 10,000s of snippets.

 In fact, this whole process was a great deal of work, but I was locked in.
 It was so interesting to do a deep dive on reverse-engineering a piece of software, and slowly seeing the result get better and better.
+I felt like a true hacker.
 I've far from perfected this process, but maybe someday, someone will bring `.dvs` files into the 21st century or make them open-source.